Survival Moving - Protecting Your Family From a Nuclear Confrontation

 Multiple moving companies over the years have gotten a bad reputation for ripping off customers by charging them more, sometimes thousands of dollars more, than estimated moving quotes.
 It's a tragedy that this is such a threat, yet it is.
-Stateside Movers
+Lake Coeur d'Alene Movers

 1. First, make sure they are licensed and bonded movers and don't have negative reviews claiming rip offs.